desiderr/mmp_toolbox/README.md

-## OOI mmp_toolbox
+## OOI mmp_toolbox ver 2.10c
 ### Documentation
 Besides this readme file, there are 3 main sources of documentation for the mmp_toolbox code (radMMP) written to process McLane Moored Profiler data acquired at OOI coastal sites.
 They are located:

 *   at the beginning of function Process_McLane_WFP_Deployment.m
 *   at the beginning of function Process_McLane_AD2CP_Deployment.m
-*   throughout any one of the sample metadata_WFP00?.txt files included in the code folder.
+*   throughout any one of the sample metadata_WFP00?.txt files included in the metadata_files folder.

 Process_McLane_WFP_Deployment.m processes CTD and ENG files.
 Its documentation includes usage, dependencies, instrumentation, and references.
 It requires installation of the TEOS-10 Gibbs Sea Water Oceanographic Toolbox.